Annapurna Circuit Trek - 15 Days

 Annapurna Circuit Trekking Route and Major Highlights:

--starting and ending points: The trek typically starts in Besisahar and drives to Dharapani, 1900 meters.
+Starting and ending points: The trek typically starts in Besisahar and drives to Dharapani, 1900 meters.
 If you have a shorter time and want to complete the Annapurna Circuit Trek, you can drive up to Chame at 2700m.
 The trek will end at Muktinath, and the next day, drive to Tatopani at 1400 meters and trek to Ghorepani.
 The next day, walk down to Ullery and drive back to Pokhara.

 – Geographical and climate variations: The Trek Covers Five Climate Zones